sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

     :depth: 4

 .. warning:: In general we don't recommend the ``lcg-lfn-lfc`` clients as many users reported difficulties in usage and encountered worse performance compared to the other :ref:`storage-clients`.
-If your solution still works with the lcg- tools you can keep on using those; though the lcg- tools are *not* supported anymore.
+If your solution still works with the ``lcg-`` tools you can keep on using those; though the ``lcg-`` tools are *not* supported anymore.

 =====
 About
 =====

-The logical file catalog (LFC) allows you to give more descriptive names to your files, and to order your files in a directory structure.
-Bear in mind that the LFC is not itself a storage system.
+The Logical File Catalog (LFC) allows you to give more descriptive names to your files, and to order your files in a directory structure.
+Bear in mind that the :abbr:`LFC (Logical File Catalog)` is not itself a storage system.
 It's just a database that keeps track of your files.

 You can manipulate your data with a set of command line tools.
-Some of these commands start with lfc-..., while others start with lcg-..., which can be confusing at first.
+Some of these commands start with ``lfc-``, while others start with ``lcg-``, which can be confusing at first.

 lcg-...
     All these commands operate on the data itself.
-Additionally, some of these commands have "side effects" in the LFC: e.g. the lcg-cr command uploads a file to an SE and registers this file in the LFC under a certain name.
+Additionally, some of these commands have "side effects" in the :abbr:`LFC (Logical File Catalog)`: e.g. the ``lcg-cr`` command uploads a file to an :abbr:`SE (Storage Element)` and registers this file in the :abbr:`LFC (Logical File Catalog)` under a certain name.

 lfc-...
-    These commands only operate on the LFC, and don't manipulate data.
-E.g. the command lfc-mkdir creates a new directory in the LFC.
+    These commands only operate on the :abbr:`LFC (Logical File Catalog)`, and don't manipulate data.
+E.g. the command ``lfc-mkdir`` creates a new directory in the :abbr:`LFC (Logical File Catalog)`.

 lfn-...
-    The ``lfn`` commands allow you interact with the LFC logical names.
+    The ``lfn`` commands allow you interact with the :abbr:`LFC (Logical File Catalog)` logical names.

 .. note:: To run the examples below you need to have a valid proxy, see :ref:`startgridsession`.